klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     use different OpenMP runtimes so the default behaviour will not be the same for all compilers, and on LUMI is different for the Cray compiler compared to the GNU and AMD compilers.

--   Finally, the ROCm runtime also can limit the use of GPUs by a process to a subset of the ones that are available to the process through the use of the `ROCR_VISIBLE_DEVICES` environment variable.
+-   Finally, the ROCm(tm) runtime also can limit the use of GPUs by a process to a subset of the ones that are available to the process through the use of the `ROCR_VISIBLE_DEVICES` environment variable.

 Binding almost only makes sense on job-exclusive nodes as only then you have full control over all available resources.
 On ["allocatable by resources"](07-Slurm.md#partitions) partitions you usually do not know which resources are available.
-The advanced Slurm binding options that we will discuss do not work in those cases, and the options offered by the MPICH, OpenMP and ROCm runtimes may work very unpredictable, though OpenMP thread binding may still help a bit with performance in some cases.
+The advanced Slurm binding options that we will discuss do not work in those cases, and the options offered by the MPICH, OpenMP and ROCm(tm) runtimes may work very unpredictable, though OpenMP thread binding may still help a bit with performance in some cases.

 !!!
 Warning